- In 1983, the first Apple phone prototype was created.

 - Apple Inc.

-How to Use Apple iOS Operating System
+How to Use Apple iOS

 Apple provides free digital versions of its official user guides.
 In addition, you can find physical copies for $10-$25 on Amazon from various third parties.
 Still, the free official iBooks guides have some advantages, thus providing you with a better tutorial on using iOS.

-The Difference Between Apple IOS Operating System vs Android
+The Difference Between Apple iOS vs Android

 There are various pros and cons between Android and iOS.
 The primary distinction between Android and iOS is that Android is developed and owned by Google.
 Apple, on the other hand, owns and develops iOS.
 Furthermore, Android is open-source software that anyone can download for free, whereas iOS is proprietary software that users cannot download for free.